lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 Evaluating an expression inside a `<style>` element is extremely inefficient.
 When any text inside a `<style>` element changes, the browser must re-parse the whole `<style>` element, resulting in unnecessary work.

-To mitigate this cost, use the following strategy:

-*   Separate styles that require per-instance evaluation from those that don't.
+To mitigate this cost, separate styles that require per-instance evaluation from those that don't.
-*   Evaluate per-instance CSS properties by creating an expression that captures that property inside a complete `<style>` block.
-Include it in your template.

 {% playground-example "docs/components/style/perinstanceexpressions" "my-element.ts" %}

 ### Import an external stylesheet (not recommended) {#external-stylesheet}

-We recommend placing your styles in a static `styles` property for optimal performance.
 While you can include an external style sheet in your template with a `<link>`, we do not recommend this approach.
+Instead, styles should be placed in the [static `styles` property](#add-styles).

 <div class="alert alert-info">